double-great/listen/_posts/2020-07-04-punctuation-in-alt-text.md

 ## Findings

-In VoiceOver on macOS (10.15), all alt text ending with tested punctuation added a brief pause at the end, when read aloud.
-Alt text ending in a question mark caused an audible inflection change, when read aloud.
+In VoiceOver on macOS 10.15 and JAWS 2020, alt text ending with punctuation added a brief pause at the end, when read aloud.
+NVDA 2019.2.1 and VoiceOver on iOS 13 did not change pacing with or without punctuation.

+Alt text ending in a question mark caused an audible inflection change, when read aloud in VoiceOver on macOS 10.15, VoiceOver on iOS 13, and JAWS 2020.
+NVDA 2019.2.1 adds a very subtle inflection change when using an exclamation point.

 ## Test case